v-misha17/Music-recommendation-system-from-emotion-detection-system/README.md

 # Music Recommendation from Emotion Detection

-A Python app that detects emotions from a webcam feed using a trained model and recommends songs based on the detected emotion.
+A Python app that detects emotions and recommends songs based on the detected emotion from the given dataset according to the mood.